-For most teams, the core tool to build and manage a sales pipeline is a CRM, or customer relationship management application.
+For most teams, the core tool to manage a sales pipeline is a CRM, or customer relationship management application.

 A CRM is a central repository for the data you collect about your prospects.
 Plus, it helps you track the contacts your team has had with those leads.